Dr Callum Walker

 - Website: Twitter | ORCID

 I joined the University of Leeds as a Lecturer in Translation Technology in September 2020, having previously taught computer-assisted translation technology, project management, and specialised translation (French>English and Russian>English) in various forms at Durham University (2012–2020), University College London (2018–2019), and Goldsmiths College University of London (2020).
-I am also an Honorary Research Fellow in Translation Studies at University College London.
+I was also awarded an Honorary Research Fellowship in Translation Studies at University College London in 2019-2021.

 I obtained my PhD in Translation Studies from University College London in 2018.
 Concurrently with my PhD studies and teaching activities, I worked as a freelance translator (beginning in 2009), specialising in legal, business and financial translations from French and Russian into English, as well as managing translations in other language pairs and domains through a wide network of linguists.